-- To keep under review the Trust's financial management and reporting arrangements, providing constructive challenge (where necessary) to the actions and judgements of executive management in relation to the interim management and financial accounts, statements, reports and the annual accounts and financial statements, prior to submission to the Trust board.
-By reviewing: - a. critical accounting policies and practices and any changes in them - b. decisions requiring a major element of judgement - c. the extent to which the financial statements are affected by any unusual or complex transactions in the year and how they are disclosed - and monitoring the recommendations made by the external auditor in their management letters following the production of the Trust's annual audited accounts making any recommendations to the Trust board - e. the clarity and transparency of disclosures - f. significant adjustments resulting from the external audit - g. the going concern assumption - h. compliance with accounting standards - i. compliance with DfE, ESFA and other legal requirements. - j.
+- 1. To keep under review the Trust's financial management and reporting arrangements, providing constructive challenge (where necessary) to the actions and judgements of executive management in relation to the interim management and financial accounts, statements, reports and the annual accounts and financial statements, prior to submission to the Trust board.
+By reviewing: - a. critical accounting policies and practices and any changes in them - b. decisions requiring a major element of judgement - c. the extent to which the financial statements are affected by any unusual or complex transactions in the year and how they are disclosed - d. and monitoring the recommendations made by the external auditor in their management letters following the production of the Trust's annual audited accounts making any recommendations to the Trust board - e. the clarity and transparency of disclosures - f. significant adjustments resulting from the external audit - g. the going concern assumption - h. compliance with accounting standards - i. compliance with DfE, ESFA (Department of Education w.e.f.
+March 2025) and other legal requirements.

+- j.
 Information submitted to DfE and EFSA that affects funding, including pupil number returns and funding claims - 2.
 To regularly review Trust policies and procedures for handling allegations of fraud, bribery and corruption. - 3.
-To monitor and review the effective implementation and operation of financial procedures including the control of bank accounts and signatories to each account.

-- 4. To review in detail, the Trustees report to form part of the annual audited accounts report of the Board to stakeholders and for filing in accordance with requirements of the Companies Act, Charity Commission and Funding Agreement (including the ATH). - 5.
+To monitor and review the effective implementation and operation of financial procedures including the control of bank accounts and signatories to each account. - 4.
+To review in detail, the Trustees report to form part of the annual audited accounts report of the Board to stakeholders and for filing in accordance with requirements of the Companies Act, Charity Commission and Funding Agreement (including the ATH). - 5.
 To review the annual audited accounts from the external auditor prior to recommendation of approval to trustees and members.
 The committee should satisfy itself that the Trust guidance has been adhered to in the preparation of the accounts and that an appropriate set of accounting policies has been applied. - 6.
 Ensure compliance with the financial levels of authority document - 7.
-To ensure that any significant losses are investigated and reported to the DfE/ESFA/Charities Commission where required.
+To ensure that any significant losses are investigated and reported to the DfE/ESFA (Department of Education w.e.f.
+March 2025)/Charities Commission where required.